Post-Thrombotic Syndrome

 Part III: Multi-Target Pathophysiologic Rationale

-The theoretical rationale for hirudotherapy in PTS is particularly compelling because PTS pathophysiology involves multiple overlapping processes — each targeted by specific, characterized components of the salivary gland secretion (SGS):
+The theoretical rationale for hirudotherapy in PTS is well-supported mechanistically because PTS pathophysiology involves multiple overlapping processes — each targeted by specific, characterized components of the salivary gland secretion (SGS):

 | PTS Pathology | Mechanism | SGS Component | Expected Effect | Clinical Observation |